VasanthVanan/computer-networking-top-down-approach-notes/Chapter 3: Transport Layer.md

 - **Sender's Actions:**
   - The sender must respond to three types of events: invocation from above, receipt of an ACK, and a timeout event.

+  > an acknowledgment for a packet with sequence number N will be taken to be a `cumulative acknowledgment`, indicating that all packets with a sequence number up to and including N have been correctly received at the receiver.

   - The sender checks if the window is full before sending a packet.
 If the window is full, data is returned to the upper layer.
   - If there are lost or delayed packets, a timer is used to recover them.
 The timer for the oldest transmitted but unacknowledged packet is managed.